Wireless networking is available in the University Library in the following areas:

 - Commonwealth Room

 - North Wing (Floor 1, 3 & 5)

 - South Wing (Floor 3 & 5)

 See the floorplan for locations.

-The wireless network available at the Library is the Lapwing wireless hot-spot facility run by the University Computing Service.
+The wireless network available at the Library is the UniOfCam (previously known as Lapwing) wireless hot-spot facility run by University Information Services.
 The service is available to all current staff and students of the University of Cambridge, using a Raven password.

 Other categories of Library user are welcome to use the wireless network.
-For this they will require a 'Lapwing ticket', which is issued on request and valid for a limited duration.
+For this they will require a 'UniOfCam ticket', which is issued on request and valid for a limited duration.

-This service is run, managed and supported by the University Computing Service.
-Help and information about who to contact in case of difficulty is available on the Lapwing Support site.
+This service is run, managed and supported by University Information Services.
+Help and information about who to contact in case of difficulty is available on the University WiFi support site.